Conservationist Spring 2022

 News & Notes

-Mayslake Hall to Temporarily Close for Major Exterior Restoration
+Mayslake Hall Temporarily Closing for Major Exterior Restoration

 Historic Mayslake Hall in Oak Brook will close for up to a year beginning May 31 for a major exterior improvement project.
 The certified master plan project will repair structural deficiencies and other problems with the roof, masonry, wood, stucco, windows, doors, and foundation.
 It will also improve drainage and accessibility.